VICEMedia/dynaflow/README.md

 Performs a [Query operation](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB.html#query-property) by passing the `params` to [ask-sdk](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB.html#query-property), automatically paginating through each page in the result set.
 The returned [river](https://github.com/JoshuaWise/wise-river) contains each result object of each request.

-If the river is rejected or cancelled, iterating will stop and no more requests will be made.

-If the `itemsOnly` option is `true`, the river will contain each individual table item, rather than the entire result objects.

 ```js
 const params = {
   TableName: 'MyTable',